M.A., McGill University; Ph.D., University of California, Los Angeles

 A.B., M.A., Temple University

 Alisa Belanger holds a Ph.D. in French and Francophone Studies from UCLA.
 She earned an M.A. in Langue et littérature françaises from McGill University in Montreal.
-Her areas of specialization are Quebec Studies, postcolonial francophone literatures, and francophone book art, including artists’ books, book-objects, artist pamphlets, and bibliophilic works.
+Her areas of specialization are Quebec Studies, Maghrebi Studies, postcolonial aesthetics, and francophone book art, including artists’ books, book-objects, artist pamphlets, and bibliophilic works.
 She has traveled to North and West Africa for her research on the intersections between contemporary art, writing, and material culture.

 Her published articles include “A Quiet Evolution: Artists’ Books in Quebec and France (Beausoleil, Dorion, Desautels)” in Transatlantic Passages: Literary and Cultural Relations between Quebec and Francophone Europe, edited by Miléna Santoro and Paula Ruth Gilbert, as well as “Les nouvelles voix de la poésie québécoise,” co-authored with Vincent Desroches in Sites.
 Her full-length translation of Tombeau de Lou by Denise Desautels was recently published by Éditions Guernica under the title Things that Fall (2013).